nam090320251/mcporter/README.md

 console.log(result); // raw MCP envelope
 ```

-`callOnce` automatically discovers the selected server (including Cursor/Claude/Codex imports), handles OAuth prompts, and closes transports when it finishes.
+`callOnce` automatically discovers the selected server (including Cursor/Claude/Codex/Windsurf/VS Code imports), handles OAuth prompts, and closes transports when it finishes.
 It is ideal for manual runs or wiring mcporter directly into an agent tool hook.

 ## Compose Automations with the Runtime